w3c/wcag3/guidelines/groups/interactive-components/keyboard-focus-appearance/focus-indicator-style-guide.md

 [Title, role, or organization] asserts that:

-- Our organizational has a style guide that includes guidance on focus indicators and a policy and/or processes that the style guide must be followed.
+- Our organization has a style guide that includes guidance on focus indicators and a policy and/or processes that the style guide must be followed.

 ::assertion-required